MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 ## Create a branch

-With Git you are always working in a branch and by default in the "master" branch.
-You are recommended to create multiple local branches, a process that takes seconds and allows you to seamlessly context switch between branches and work in isolation.
+With Git, you are always working in a branch and by default in the "master" branch.
+You are recommended to create multiple local branches.
+It's a process that takes seconds and allows you to seamlessly context switch between branches and work in isolation.
 Unlike TFVC branches, which are paths scoped, Git branches are repository scoped.
 They are lightweight, can be local only, or shared with others when you are ready to share your changes.

 Consider branching if you need to work in isolation, need to suspend your work, focus on new features, or if you are planning to conduct a Git [pull request](pull-requests.md).